Fraud

 Using graph technology to detect and investigate generative AI fraud

-Spotting a fraud scheme can be really challenging.
-Both onboarding and ongoing monitoring are important for banks to identify red flags for fraud and other shady behavior.
-But KYC/KYB, customer due diligence (CDD), and other monitoring processes require bringing together different data sources to spot suspicious behavior patterns that might warrant further investigation.
-Without the right tools, detecting the low signals within multiple sources of data can be tricky - and all the more so as fraudsters leverage AI to scale and innovate.
+Spotting fraud fueled by generative AI is a growing challenge.
+For financial institutions, onboarding and ongoing monitoring remain critical to identify red flags and anomalies.
+But conventional monitoring processes require bringing together different data sources to spot suspicious behavior patterns that might warrant further investigation.
+Without the right tools, detecting low signals within multiple sources of data can be challenging—all the more so as fraudsters increasingly leverage AI to scale and innovate.

 Graph technology: how it works